barryWhiteHat/miximus/README.md

 ## How it works
-When someone sends 1 ether to the `deposit` function in miximus.sol they get the right to append single leaf onto the merkel tree.
+When someone sends 1 ether to the `deposit` function in miximus.sol they get the right to append single leaf onto the merkle tree.

-Afterwards someone who has the secret key (sk) and nullifier of the leaf of the merkel tree is allowed to withdraw 1 ether.
+Afterwards someone who has the secret key (sk) and nullifier of the leaf of the merkle tree is allowed to withdraw 1 ether.
 But instead of revealing the information to prove that they control it.
 They (using a zksnark) produce a proof that they know this information without revealing it.
-They also create a proof that their leaf is in the merkel tree.
+They also create a proof that their leaf is in the merkle tree.

 When they verify this proof they reveal the nullifier, but not the sk.
 So no one is able to tell which nullifier maps to which leaf.